Juniper Networks: Security

 Juniper Networks introduced the JProtect security toolkit in May 2003.
 It included firewalls, flow monitoring, filtering and Network Address Translation (NAT).
 Through the 2004 acquisition of NetScreen Technologies, Juniper acquired the Juniper Secure Meeting product line, as well as remote desktop access software.
 The NetScreen-5GT ADSL security appliance was the first new NetScreen product Juniper introduced after the acquisition and its first wireless product.
 The first Juniper product intended for small businesses was a remote access appliance that was released in August 2004.
 An open interface for the development of third-party tools for the appliance was made available that September.

 In September 2004, Juniper entered the market for enterprise access routers with three routers that were the first of the J-series product family.
 It used the channel partners acquired with NetScreen to take the routers to market.
-Juniper released its first dedicated Network Access Control (NAC) product in late 2005, which was followed by the acquisition of Funk Software for its NAC capabilities for switches.
+Juniper released its first dedicated NAC product in late 2005, which was followed by the acquisition of Funk Software for its NAC capabilities for switches.
 According to a 2006 review in Network World, Juniper's SSG 520 firewall and routing product was "the first serious threat" to competing products from Cisco.
 Juniper released the SRX family of gateway products in 2008.
 The gateways sold well, but customers and resellers reported a wide range of technical issues starting in 2010, which Juniper did not acknowledge until 2012, when it began providing updates to the product software.